pattanaikankita/pattanaikankita/README.md

 # 👋 Hi, I'm Ankita Pattanaik!

 Welcome to my GitHub!
-I'm a **Software Tester** with over 3 years of experience in **manual testing**, currently transitioning into the role of an **SDET** with a focus on automation and DevOps.
+I'm a **Software Tester** with over 3 years of experience in **automation and manual testing**, currently transitioning into the role of an **SDET** with a focus on automation and DevOps.
 I am passionate about ensuring software quality through efficient testing practices and constantly learning new technologies to stay ahead in the industry.

 ---